ioskn/mldl_htwg/README.md

 # mldl_htwg
-Machine and Deep Learning Lecture
+Code accompaning the Machine and Deep Learning Lectures